Integrio/AzureFunctionsSecurity/docs/index.md

 }
 ```
 ### Example: Accessing Claims
-Access the authenticated user's claims:
+Access the authenticated user's claims by injecting `IClaimsIdentityProvider` into your class.:

 ```csharp
 using Microsoft.Azure.Functions.Worker;